huggingface/transformers/examples/language-modeling/README.md

 **Q :** Why LTP ?

-**A :** Cause the best known Chinese WWM BERT is [Chinese-BERT-wwm](https://github.com/ymcui/Chinese-BERT-wwm).
+**A :** Cause the best known Chinese WWM BERT is [Chinese-BERT-wwm](https://github.com/ymcui/Chinese-BERT-wwm) by HIT.
 It works well on so many Chines Task like CLUE (Chinese GLUE).
 They use LTP, so if we want to fine-tune their model, we need LTP.

 ```bash